 On the other hand, it would also be easy to retreat into the pain of my past.
 The majority of my life has been spent either being tortured or acting out in response to that torture.
 Only a small sliver of my life has been happy and successful.
 How easy it would be to simply allow the pain, the anger, and the old ways of self-medicating to sweep me up and carry me away.

 Yes, all of that would be easy.
 But if there’s one thing I know about myself it’s this: I cannot fall and I cannot rest – ever – when I know there are children suffering right now as I did.
 I can smile, laugh, enjoy my family, and seek self-care for my healing, but I won’t ever lose sight of the fact that right now, there is a terrified, confused, humiliated child being raped and I have the power to stop it.
 No matter how far I’ve come or how far I will go in my life, that is a painful reality that I refuse to ignore.

-When I speak, I’m not motivated by applause, money, or the sound of my own voice.
-I’m motivated by the fact that my story and my method of telling it is saving children’s lives and healing survivors.
-I’m often referred to as a hero, but what I really am is someone who knows what it feels like to need rescuing and I simply act accordingly.
-I cannot do this alone, and so I surround myself with people who understand the pain and the purpose.
+When I spoke, I was not motivated by applause, money, or the sound of my own voice.
+I was motivated by the fact that my story and my method of telling it saved children’s lives and healed survivors.
+I’ve often been referred to as a hero, but what I really am is someone who knows what it feels like to need rescuing and I’ve simply acted accordingly.
+I could never have done this alone, and so I’ve surrounded myself with people who understand the pain and the purpose.